CodesmithLLC/BigBrother/readme.md

 * Abstract/mongooseRouter#17 - Expensive operation for the sake of pretty urls
 * Abstract/mongooseRouter#123 - Peice out use cases
 * */Models/* - Permissions should not be with the model
+* During Server Starts, we want to ensure all ta's are considered not online -When moving to production, we want to ensure this happens whenever the ws server starts -Current place is in master-server/debug.js

+# Long Term Enhancements
+* For student-monitor
+  * Display Passes and Failures in graph
+  * Display full information in regards to a specific peice of information
+  * Allow the TA to set things to listen for - File deletes, etc
+* for Help request
+  * When a diff is triggered for a particular file - live update the snapshot
+  * When a diff is triggered for a particular file - send the diff to tas looking at them

 # What should be working but likely is not